Mississauga library logo

 Jury announced

-People’s Choice Award voting opens
+People’s Choice opens

-People’s Choice Award voting closes
+People’s Choice closes

-Winners of all awards announced
+Winners announced

-Types of awards and judging criteria
+Types of awards

 Award of Excellence